darlannakamura/data-integration-challenge/README.md

 ### /company - Retrieve Company Data

 The endpoint `/company/{name}/{zip_code}` will return the company data in JSON.

-For example, send a `GET` in `http://localhost:8081/company/tim%20dieball/53115`:
+For example: send a `GET` to `http://localhost:8081/company/tim/53115` and it will return:

-This request will return
 ```json
 {
     "id": 29,